 Please see below the latest entry requirements for customers travelling to Portugal.
 You should also make sure you check the latest news before you travel, as advice can change at the last minute.
 You will find the latest news here: FCDO Travel Advice for Portugal

-Provide proof of full vaccination or quarantine on arrival
+Provide proof of full vaccination or a negative COVID-19 test result

-All arrivals from the UK must do one of the following to enter Portugal:
+All arrivals from the UK must show one of the following to enter Mainland Portugal:

 Forms to complete before you travel

 Everyone, including children, must complete an online passenger locator card before you arrive in Portugal.